pingcap/docs-cn/tools/lightning/errors.md

 **Solutions**:

-1. Delete the corrupted data with `tidb-lightning-ctl --error-checkpoint-destroy=all`, and restart Lightning to import the affected tables again.
+1. Delete the corrupted data with via `tidb-lightning-ctl`, and restart Lightning to import the affected tables again.

+    ```sh
+    tidb-lightning-ctl --config conf/tidb-lightning.toml --checkpoint-error-destroy=all
+    ```

 2. Consider using an external database to store the checkpoints (change `[checkpoint] dsn`) to reduce the target database's load.